Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Introduction

+Despite their widespread use in RLVR, GRPO-like methods remain challenging when training search agents. \textbf{First, trajectory-level reward assignment can misalign with step-level correctness.} Search agents interact with search engines over multiple turns, but GRPO assigns advantages largely based on the final rollout outcome.
+Consequently, when the final answer is incorrect, correct or useful intermediate steps may still receive negative advantages, potentially hindering the performance. \textbf{Second, training instability is common} \cite{Search-R1,zerosearch,SimpleTIR, LLD}.
+As training proceeds, incoherent or nonsensical outputs become increasingly frequent, eventually leading to a catastrophic collapse of the model's natural language generation ability.
+This instability is more pronounced than in single-turn generation, as search agents repeatedly inject externally retrieved documents into the context across interaction turns~\cite{SimpleTIR}.

 We observe that the \emph{\textbf{negative signals}}, as a key mechanism in reinforcement learning, are closely related to the issues described above.
-Regarding process-level reward signals, correct intermediate steps are often penalized alongside the incorrect final answers.
-Our analysis indicates that this misattribution of penalties to correct steps occurs frequently.
-Therefore, advantages should not be assigned coarsely to all tokens in a rollout.
-They should be fine-grainedly adjusted based on the correctness of intermediate steps.
-In terms of training collapse, we observe that collapses are often accompanied by the gradual domination of negative advantages.
-As training progresses, the imbalance between positive and negative advantages leads to increased model entropy and perplexity, resulting in the complete loss of natural language capability.
-These observations inspire us to think: When training deep search agents with GRPO-like RL, although the penalty signal is crucial for success, \emph{negative advantages must be carefully calibrated based on the correctness of intermediate steps and the balance between positive and negative advantages.}
+For intermediate-step mis-penalization, our analysis shows that this is not a rare corner case: \textbf{43.97\%} of penalized intermediate steps are close to correct, suggesting that advantages should be calibrated at a finer granularity according to step correctness.
+For training collapse, our analysis points to the persistent dominance of negative advantages: without sufficient positive advantages to anchor the policy, these negative updates can push it away from coherent outputs, thereby increasing entropy and perplexity and eventually causing collapse.
+These observations inspire us to think: When training search agents with GRPO-like RL, although the penalty signal is crucial for success, \emph{negative advantages must be carefully calibrated based on the correctness of intermediate steps, and positive and negative advantages should be kept in balance.}